sigstore/sigstore-python/README.md

   --cert-oidc-issuer URL
                         The OIDC issuer URL to check for in the certificate's OIDC issuer extension (default: None)

-Sigstore instance options:
-  --staging             Use sigstore's staging instances, instead of the
-                        default production instances.
-This option will be deprecated in favor of the global `--staging` option in a future release. (default: False) --rekor-url URL       The Rekor instance to use (conflicts with --staging).
-                        This option will be deprecated in favor of the global `--rekor-url` option in a future release. (default:
-                        None)
 ```
 <!-- @end-sigstore-verify-identity-help@ -->